FrozenNode/Laravel-Administrator/src/docs/model-configuration.md

 <a name="introduction"></a>
 ## Introduction

 Any Eloquent model (or any object that ultimately extends from an Eloquent model) can be represented by a model configuration file.
-These files can be kept anywhere in your application directory structure and you provide the path to their location in the main `administrator.php` config with the [`model_config_path`](/docs/configuration#model-config-path) option.
-The names of these files correspond to the values supplied in the [`menu`](/docs/configuration#menu) option in the `administrator.php` config.
+These files can be kept anywhere in your application directory structure.
+All you do is provide the path to their location in the `app/config/packages/frozennode/administrator/administrator.php` config file with the [`model_config_path`](/docs/configuration#model-config-path) option.
+The **file names** of these files correspond to the values supplied in the [`menu`](/docs/configuration#menu) option, also in the `administrator.php` config.

-> **Note**: These are also the uris for each model in the admin interface.
+> **Note**: These are also the **uris** for each model in the admin interface.

 There are several required fields that must be supplied in order for a model config file to work.
 Apart from those, you can also define a number of optional fields that help you customize your admin interface on a per-model basis.
 For instance, if one of your models needs a WYSIWYG field, you'll probably want the edit form to be wider than the default width.
 All you would have to do is set the `form_width` option in that model's config.